yoni/git_history_visualizer/README.markdown

 Prerequisites
 -------------

-Perl -- the main lines-of-code counting logic is in the cloc-1.55.pl and cloc.out Perl scripts.
-These are called in `linecount.sh` for each individual git commit.
+Perl -- the main lines-of-code counting logic is in the [cloc](http://cloc.sourceforge.net/) Perl script, which is called by `linecount.sh` for each individual git commit.

 Ruby -- used to retrieve the set of Git repositories from a Github instance (e.g. github.com or Github Enterprise).